-The Stanford Distinguished Careers Institute (DCI) provides a unique opportunity for accomplished individuals in midlife to redefine purpose, build community and recalibrate wellness, in order to flourish and contribute in their next chapter.
-Over 330 fellows and alumni, representing a diverse global community, bring a wide range of talents, expertise and connections to Stanford.
-DCI fellows work and learn with students and faculty in the classroom and in Stanford's many centers, institutes and programs and welcome the opportunity to serve as mentors and project partners on student projects and entrepreneurial ventures.
+The Stanford Distinguished Careers Institute (DCI) provides a unique opportunity for accomplished individuals in midlife to discover, connect and contribute through engagement within Stanford's diverse academic community.
+Over 380 fellows and alumni, representing a diverse global community, bring a wide range of talents, expertise and connections to Stanford.
+DCI fellows work and learn with students and faculty in the classroom and in Stanford's many centers, institutes and programs and welcome the opportunity to serve as mentors and project partners on student projects and entrepreneurial ventures. dci.stanford.edu

-dci.stanford.edu

-Executive Education Associate Dean: Dave Weinstein
+Executive Education Associate Dean: David Kang